The CERN Foundation

-The Collaborative Ependymoma Research Network (CERN) Foundation is a nonprofit organization composed of scientists and adult and pediatric cancer researchers who work together to develop new treatments for Ependymoma, a type of primary brain or spinal cord tumor that occurs in both children and adults, and improve the outcomes and care of patients.
+The Collaborative Ependymoma Research Network (CERN) Foundation is a nonprofit organization composed of scientists and adult and pediatric cancer researchers who work together to develop new treatments for ependymoma, a type of primary brain or spinal cord tumor that occurs in both children and adults, and improve the outcomes and care of patients.
 The organization is headquartered in Dayton, Ohio, USA.

 The CERN Foundation’s research is based on a model that includes preclinical evaluation of new and FDA-approved drugs in laboratory models of ependymoma.
 The drugs are tested in clinical trials involving both pediatric and adult cancer centers from within the CERN network.
-The CERN Foundation’s research is needed to design better treatment plans for patients with ependymoma.
+The CERN Foundation’s research has been used to design better treatment plans for patients with ependymoma.

 History

-In November 2006, the concept of creating an international group to develop new treatments for ependymoma was proposed to Mark Gilbert, M.D., Deputy Chairman of Neuro-Oncology at MD Anderson Cancer Center, during a meeting with an ependymoma survivor.
+In November 2006, the concept of creating an international group to develop new treatments for ependymoma was proposed to Mark Gilbert, Deputy Chairman of Neuro-Oncology at MD Anderson Cancer Center, during a meeting with an ependymoma survivor.

-Shortly thereafter, Dr. Gilbert was joined by Richard Gilbertson, M.D., Ph.D. and Amar Gajjar, M.D. of St. Jude Children’s Research Hospital, and Ken Adalpe, M.D. and Terri Armstrong, Ph.D. of the University of Texas MD Anderson Cancer Center.
+Shortly thereafter, Gilbert was joined by Richard Gilbertson and Amar Gajjar of St. Jude Children’s Research Hospital, and Ken Aldape and Terri Armstrong of the University of Texas MD Anderson Cancer Center.
 After the organization created its initial vision and established its leadership, additional partners joined the CERN team.
 Today, investigators representing many internationally recognized cancer centers are partnered with the CERN Foundation.

-On April 19, 2012 the CERN Foundation commemorated the first Ependymoma Awareness Day in Houston with a mass butterfly release.
+On April 19, 2012, the CERN Foundation commemorated the first Ependymoma Awareness Day in Houston with a mass butterfly release.